-For ease of reference, the tables below set out the relevant page references for the unaudited interim financial statements as set out in the English version of the unaudited interim financial statements for the six months ended 30 June 2017 and 30 June 2018 of EFI.
-Any information not listed in the cross-reference table but included in the documents incorporated by reference is given for information purposes only and is not required by the relevant annexes of the Prospectus Regulation.
+For ease of reference, the tables below set out the relevant page references for the unaudited interim financial statements as set out in the English version of the unaudited interim financial statements for the six months ended 30 June 2018 and 30 June 2019 of EFI.
+Any information not listed in the cross-reference table but included in the documents incorporated by reference is given for information purposes only and is not required by the relevant annexes of the Commission Delegated Regulation supplementing the Prospectus Regulation.